 To provide the space for the new bus lane, on-street parking for government vehicles – Portland Police and PBOT Parking Enforcement – was removed.

 The first phase of the project spans from SW 4th Ave to SW 1st Ave.
-Later in 2019 or early 2020, SW Madison from SW 5th Ave to SW 4th Ave will be reconfigured to match the 4th Ave - 1st Ave section.
+In June 2020, SW Madison from SW 5th Ave to SW 4th Ave was also reconfigured to match the 4th Ave - 1st Ave section.

 SW Madison is an important bus route serving five TriMet bus lines – the lines 2, 10, 14, 6, and 30.
 Combined, these lines provide more than 23,000 trips each day, connecting riders to jobs and services in Downtown Portland from Lents, East Portland, North Portland, Gresham, Estacada.